NH Construction Law

 Because such leverage is widely viewed as an unwarranted extension of the lien’s purpose to provide security for payment, many states have statutes authorizing lien release bonds, allowing an owner or general contractor to discharge the lien by substituting a bond.
 Massachusetts, for example, has statutes providing for two types of lien release bonds – a “blanket” lien bond pursuant to G. L. c.
 254, § 12 which prevents any mechanic’s liens from attaching to the property, and a “target” lien bond pursuant to G. L. c.
 254, § 14 which dissolves a particular lien that has already attached to a property.

-A New Hampshire statute, RSA 511:48, authorizes petitioning the court to allow substitution of a bond for an attachment, but the statute is not specific to mechanic’s liens – and a number of Superior Court cases have declined to allow substitution of a bond for a mechanic’s lien.
+A New Hampshire statute, RSA 511:48, provides for petitioning the court to allow substitution of a bond for an attachment, but the statute is not specific to mechanic’s liens – and a number of Superior Court cases have declined to allow substitution of a bond for a mechanic’s lien.
 Consolidated Electrical Distributors Inc. v.
 SES Concord Company; Adam Windows & Doors, Inc. v.
 Eclipse Construction, Inc.; HPB Construction, LLC v.
 Berkshire-Amherst, LLC; Metro Walls, Inc. v.
 The MacMillin Company, LLC.
 There are a few Superior Court cases going the other way.
 Moynihan Lumber of Plaistow, LLC v.
 DeStefano & Assoc., Inc.; B & B Drywall, Inc. v Calamar Construction Management, Inc. Until our Supreme Court weighs in, the law on this question will remain uncertain.

 Bonds and cash may well be adequate payment substitutes for lien rights, but whether a plaintiff should be compelled to forego the leverage a lien provides is a different question.
 Before giving an answer, it may be useful to consider what happens to lien rights when owners require general contractors to furnish a payment bond up front.
 To my knowledge no New Hampshire court has ever held that the mere existence of the bond deprives subcontractors and suppliers of their statutory lien rights.
 Were it otherwise, every payment bond would automatically convert every subcontract on the bonded project into a “no lien” subcontract.
-The parties were free to bargain for “no lien” subcontracts, essentially waiving the right to a mechanic’s lien up front; Duke/Fluor Daniel v.
+Parties are free to bargain for “no lien” subcontracts, essentially waiving the right to a mechanic’s lien up front; see Duke/Fluor Daniel v.
 Hawkeye Funding, Ltd. Partnership, 150 N.H.
 581 (2004).
 If they didn’t bargain for that waiver, courts are loathe to allow a payment bond to force the same result.

 0 Comments